RajPathare/Beats/README.md

 # Beats
 A Music-Visualizer created using javascript.
+(Platform - PC)

+## Screenshots